CBICA/HistoReg/README.md

 mkdir bin
 cd bin
-cmake .. # this will build ITK as HistoReg needs OR analogous step via cmake-gui; an example to specify the generator on Windows: 'cmake -G "Visual Studio 12 2015 Win64" ..' cmake --build . --target ALL_BUILD # or invoke this project from Visual Studio cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} .. # this is for HistoReg; an example to specify the generator on Windows: 'cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} -G "Visual Studio 12 2015 Win64" ..' cmake --build . --target ALL_BUILD # or invoke this project from Visual Studio cmake --build . --target INSTALL # [OPTIONAL] or invoke this project from Visual Studio
+cmake .. # this will build ITK as HistoReg needs OR analogous step via cmake-gui; an example to specify the generator on Windows: 'cmake -G "Visual Studio 12 2015 Win64" ..' make # WINDOWS: "cmake --build . --target ALL_BUILD" or invoke this project from Visual Studio cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} .. # this is for HistoReg; an example to specify the generator on Windows: 'cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} -G "Visual Studio 12 2015 Win64" ..' make # WINDOWS: "cmake --build . --target ALL_BUILD" or invoke this project from Visual Studio make install/strip # WINDOWS: "cmake --build . --target INSTALL" or invoke this project from Visual Studio
 ```

 # Run